 - (a) SEC Report.
-Prepare the annual Audit Committee report included in the Company's proxy statement as required by the SEC. - (b) Complaints.
-Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - (c) General Counsel.
+Prepare the annual Audit Committee report included in the Company's proxy statement as required by the SEC. - (b) Related Party Transactions.
+Review and approve related-party transactions which are required to be disclosed under Section 404 of Regulation S-K of the Act. - (c) Complaints.
+Establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls, or auditing matters, and the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters. - (d) General Counsel.
 Review with the general counsel legal matters that may have a material effect on the Company's financial statements or compliance policies and any material reports or inquiries received from regulatory governmental agencies.
 In addition, review with the general counsel the Company's policies and procedures requiring compliance with applicable laws and regulations and with the Company's Code of Business Conduct and Ethics.